Help us reduce the demand for rhino horn and track down traffickers

 The fourth and fifth phase entail the commercialisation of the procedure and expanding the research into other species and plants.

-Unfortunately, lack of funding means that the project is currently standing still.
-But the good news is that
+Unfortunately, the lack of funding means that the project is still standing.

-you can help by donating directly to the project here.
+You can help by donating directly to the project

 He is a Fellow of the Royal Society of Medicine, UK (FRSM), member of the Institute for Nuclear Materials Management, US (INMM), and a founding member of the Southern African Radiation Protection Association (SARPA).
 Visiting Researcher, King’s College, London.